rudresh051/Software-Testing-Resources/Misc/Talks/2025_30_04_Automation_Security_Performance.md

 It's a niche skill
 Tax is less here (6-7%)
 public transport is good
-once you permanent job and converted full time then you will have growth
+First contract and then once you get permanent job, performance and converted full time then you will have growth Savings -

+#### Can a fresher get a job in Singapore?

+List of Skills - SOS
+Work on niche skills

+#### Onsite opportunity
+SAP
+Telecom
+First make set of skills first - wide, communication, networking

+#### How are interviews conducted in Singapore?

+Banking - Domain
+Investment banking
+Trading system, hedging, interest rates

+* Leetcode
+* Problem - Playwright framework for a website
+  * 80% UI, 20% API, CI/CD
+  * Discussion on assignment
+* Holistic interview
+* Proprietary application they will provide
+* Self driven or not? how do you figure out?
+* POJO

+#### What is Performance Testing with live use case?
+#### Skills required to become performance tester?

+Video streaming performance testing e.g. IRCTC searching of train - load on API of reservation search